david284/cbusLibrary/index.md

 There is a comprehensive suite of unit tests for all the message decode/encodes, which also create a log file

-### Run all tests
+### How to run all tests
 <ul style="list-style-type:none;"><li>npm test</li></ul>
-Will run al the tests - note there are more than 18,000 tests, and although doesn't take too long, it does create a huge log file
+Will run al the tests - note there are more than 27,000 tests, and although doesn't take too long, it does create a huge log file

-### Run specific test
+### How to run specific test
 You can also run a specific test, which produces a much more workable log file
 <ul style="list-style-type:none;"><li>npm test -- --grep "EVLRN"</li></ul>

 ### Tests log file
 For all tests, the log file is created in /tests/logs, and is overwritten on each test run

+## Documentation

+The project uses JSDocs to generate most of the documentation

+### How to run jsdoc
+<ul style="list-style-type:none;"><li>npm run jsdoc</li></ul>
+This creates the documents in the 'out' folder, and are copied manually in the root project directory when finalised